Mitch Leidner will lead a young group of QBs in 2014

 USATSPI: Minnesota vs. Indiana - 11/02/13

 The Gophers were 3-9 in Kill's first season in 2011, but reached a bowl game and finished 6-7 in 2012.
-As custom with Kill and his staff, the third year at a school usually turns into a memorable season and 2013 was no different at Minnesota.
-The Gophers finished the season with an 8-5 record, giving Kill a 17-21 record as head coach at Minnesota.
+As custom with Kill and his staff, the third year at a school usually turns into a memorable season and 2013 was no different at Minnesota as the Gophers finished the season with an 8-5 record.
 Kill was a combined 9-26 in his first year at Minnesota and at his previous two schools Northern Illinois (NIU) and Southern Illinois (SIU).
 In his third year, the schools produced a combined record of 28-9.

 Kill saw nine of his players earn postseason recognition by Big Ten coaches and media, and Minnesota had two first-team All-Big Ten selections in Ra'Shede Hageman and Brock Vereen.
 Hageman and Vereen were the first Gophers to receive that honor since 2009.
 Hageman was then drafted in the second round by Atlanta, while Vereen was a fourth-round selection by Chicago, as they became the first Minnesota players drafted since 2010.